 - Assume an individual's gender identity before you know them.

-The most important thing about acknowledging another person's preferred pronouns is being respectful of them as a human being who can shape their own identity and deserves to be seen and respected.
+The most important thing about acknowledging another person's correct pronouns is being respectful of them as a human being who can shape their own identity and deserves to be seen and respected.